sihanchen01/cp3407/README.md

 ```
 npm install
 ```
-Then, to **install/update** both frontend and backend dependencies:
+Then, run`num run getAll` to install and update both frontend and backend dependencies:
 ```
 npm run getAll
 ```